rickiebrick13-lgtm/pyr-AI-Enterprise/README.md

 ## 💼 Commercial Offline Licensing & Activation

 `pyr` is built for maximum air-gap security and operates entirely offline without making external internet calls or license verification pings.
-The zip file is ~20GB in size, within, there are specific folders for different GPU vendors, CUDA for NVIDIA, Vulkan for AMD, and CPU version as a fallback
+The zip file is ~20GB in size, within, there are specific folders for different GPU vendors, NVIDIA, AMD, and CPU version as a fallback

 ### For Users (Unlocking Your Copy)
 1. On your very first launch, `pyr` will calculate a unique **Machine ID** (e.g., `PYR-9A4B-22F1-807C`) derived from your motherboard and CPU hardware signatures.